eribertto/proj.initiation/creating.OKRs.md

 What are OKRs?
 OKR stands for objectives and key results.
 They combine a goal and a metric to determine a measurable outcome.

-Chart showing a description of objectives and key resultsObjectives: Defines what needs to be achieved; describes a desired outcome.
+Chart showing a description of objectives and key results

+Objectives: Defines what needs to be achieved; describes a desired outcome.

-Key results: The measurable outcomes that objectively define when the objective has been met Company-wide OKRs are used to set an ultimate goal for an entire organization, whole team, department, and project-level OKRs describe the focused results each group will need to achieve in order to support the organization.
+Key results: The measurable outcomes that objectively define when the objective has been met

+Company-wide OKRs are used to set an ultimate goal for an entire organization, whole team, department, and project-level OKRs describe the focused results each group will need to achieve in order to support the organization.

 OKRs and project management